katrinkajb/arrested-development-api/README.md

 ### [Link to front end](https://arrested-development-api.herokuapp.com/)

-An API with characters, quotes, and chicken dance gifs from the show Arrested Development.
+A REST API with characters, quotes, and chicken dance gifs from the show Arrested Development.
 Use the base url and add a suffix to it based on what information you'd like to retrieve.

 ## Base URL: